ruthrootz/azure-certifications-study-notes/az-900/alan-rodrigues-udemy-course.md

         - keeps original public IP
     - there is a partial compute charge for VMs in the stopped state and no charge for compute time for VMs in the deallocated state
     - there's a partial charge for the OS disk when a VM is deallocated because the disk is a separate resource from the VM
+    - you can alter the public IP resource to be a static address that doesn't change even if the VM has been deallocated/reallocated